The Daily Tar Heel

 Hornstein practiced law at Arnold & Porter, which received an “F” on the abbreviated LSCA’s Law Firm Climate Change Scorecard for their litigation, lobbying and fossil fuels transactions grades.
 According to the LSCA, along with Paul Weiss and Gibson Dunn, Arnold & Porter has accounted for almost 20% of the total exacerbating representation in their dataset.

-Hornstein wrote in the email that the school of law is not overproducing fossil fuel lawyers, writing that UNC sends some of each year's graduating class to “very large” firms with over 500 attorneys, and “large” firms employing 251-500 lawyers.
-He wrote that in 2023, 37 students went to very large firms and 15 went to large firms, adding that 57 went to what is usually described as "non-corporate" employers, including government, public interest and working directly with judges.
-Hornstein wrote that he guarantees that all of those students do not work on fossil fuel matters.
+Hornstein wrote in the email that the UNC law school is not overproducing fossil fuel lawyers.
+He wrote that in 2023, 37 students went to very large firms and 15 went to large firms, while 57 went to "non-corporate" employers, including government, public interest and working directly with judges.

 Hornstein also wrote that he guarantees that all of the graduating students do not work on fossil fuel matters and that he does not guide his students to reject jobs representing big oil corporations.